syncfusion-content/javascript-docs/js/Gantt/Filtering.md

 Filtering helps to view specific or related records from data source which meets a given filtering criteria. `filterSettings` property in Gantt is used to set the filtering criteria at load time.

 ## Filter columns at initial load
-It is possible to filter one or more columns at load time by providing the field and filter query values to the `filterSettings.filteredColumns` property.
+It is possible to filter one or more columns at initial load by providing the field and filter query to the `filterSettings.filteredColumns` property.
 The following code example explains how to filter a column on initial load.

 {% highlight js %}